 Why do you call this sharing circle “a model for learning and development in diversity and inclusion”?

-What should organizations do if they are interested in utilizing the Regina Cross Cultural Sharing Circle?
+What should organizations do if they are interested in utilizing the Cross Cultural Sharing Circle?

 They should send me a message so that we can have a conversation about it.
 They can contact me at: [email protected] .
-Interested parties can also find more information about this peer mentoring group, including information on the next session, on this website under “Services”.
+People who want to try out the sharing circle can register for the next session by clicking on the RSVP button in the page footer.